-If you receive an eviction decision, this will come directly from the associate director, consumer services (culinary services, residence).
+If you receive an eviction decision, this will come directly from the director, consumer services.
 An eviction is a very serious matter and the letter will outline the decision in detail.
 It is possible to apply for an appeal hearing on certain grounds and details of this process will be provided in the letter.